ustc-sunny/Awsome-RAG-LLM-Inference-System/README.md

-# Awsome-LLM-Inference-in-limited-resource
+# Awsome-RAG-LLM-Inference-System
-A survey about LLM inference on limited resource, like single GPU, mobile device, etc.
+A survey about RAG-based LLM inference: a survey about systematic designs